AniketosEU/Security-Service-Validation-and-Verification/README.md

 5. Deploy the composite service to the Service Runtime Environment (part of the [SSSD package](https://github.com/AniketosEU/Secure-Service-Specification-and-Deployment).
 6. Profit!

-More details, example files and a usage walkthrough will be provided on the [repository wiki](https://github.com/AniketosEU/Security-Service-Validation-and-Verification/wiki) in due course.
+More details, example files and a usage walkthrough will be provided on the [package wiki](https://github.com/AniketosEU/Security-Service-Validation-and-Verification/wiki) in due course.

 ##Credits